publishpress/PublishPress-Blocks/src/readme.txt

   * Remove: Manual block registration for Legacy Widget and Widget Area
   * Fix: Legacy Widget is always activated and can't be disabled
   * Fix: Local video cropped in mobile for Advanced Video block
+  * Fix: Default text color for outlined styles in frontend for Advanced Button block

 = 2.11.5 - 14 Feb 2022 =
   * Add: Ad to upgrade to Pro for Advanced Tabs, Advanced Accordions and Content Display blocks